This page in Swedish

 About Fjollë Novakazi

-Fjollë employs an empirical mixed-methods approach in her work, utilising surveys, in-depth interviews, co-design workshops, naturalistic studies, field evaluations, ethnographic observations, and more to gather comprehensive insights for her work.
+Fjollë Novakazi is a Human Factors researcher specialising in cognitive ergonomics, dedicated to the human-centric development of complex technical systems.
+Fjollë is passionate about improving human interaction with technology to enhance safety and efficiency to enhance the human experience.
+She employs an empirical mixed-methods approach in her work, utilising surveys, in-depth interviews, co-design workshops, naturalistic studies, field evaluations, ethnographic observations, and more to gather comprehensive insights for her research.

-Additionally, she is an editorial board member at the International Journal of Human Factors and Ergonomics and contributes as a standard developer within TK380/AG Ergonomics and Human Factors at the Swedish Institute for Standards (SIS), ensuring that ergonomic principles are integrated into technical standards.
+In her other capacities, Fjollë is an editorial board member of the International Journal of Human Factors and Ergonomics and contributes as a standard developer within TK380/AG 2 Ergonomics and Human Factors at the Swedish Institute for Standards (SIS) and in international working groups, ensuring that ergonomic principles are integrated into technical standards.

 Before her tenure in academia, Fjollë worked as a Senior Design Engineer in the automotive sector.
 In this role, she led various research studies and supervised activities to ensure the human-centric development of automotive user interfaces.
 Her work involved interdisciplinary and international collaboration, covering all stages of research projects, from the initial planning and organisation to the execution.
 Fjollë also played a crucial role in analysing the results, using the insights gained to inform and refine the design process according to human-centric principles.